balazs-bamer/cuda-bezier-triangle-raytracer/README.md

 7. Take the plane in the surface point perpendicular to the surface normal and intersect it with the ray to get the next ray point to start from.
 8. Goto 3 when there is iteration left.

 This process is practically a modification of Newton's root finding method, with an indirect way of evaluating f(x) and f'(x) - exact calculation does not work without barycentric coordinates.
-The process practically always converges, when the ray has not too big angle of incidence, with an indirect way of evaluating f(x) and f'(x) - exact calculation does not work without barycentric coordinates.
 The process practically always converges, when the ray has not too big angle of incidence.
 TODO exact proof for this based on [[3]](#3)

 When ready, it is important to check if the intersection is within the domain of the current Bézier triangle.
 If not, the intersection would be more accurate when calculated on the appropriate neighbouring triangle.
 To enable this, in this case I return the side index to be considered for a similar calculation process for the neighbouring triangle.
 Since its planar intersection will definitely be outside the underlying triangle, I omit that check to let the function finish.
 TODO figures.